Tylasian/Python-Key-Logger/README.md

 - Pynput has a built-in function that seems to be a loop that is always checking for key presses.
 All I have to do is collect what it detects then feed it into a .txt file and check if the Esc key is pressed to stop the program.

 **What are the program objectives?**
--Upon running the program, it should start listening for all keypresses from the keyboard and put it into a text file.
+- Upon running the program, it should start listening for all keypresses from the keyboard and put it into a text file.

 **Explain how your program is interacting with the user and its purpose.**
 - User has to run the .py file through a text editor